sjbennett123/polarlarp/content/past_writeups/202210/the_changed_ones/_index.md

  - Coins
 running_notes:

+rumors: >
-rumors: These terrible monsters are powered by some sorcery I am unfamiliar with.
+  These terrible monsters are powered by some sorcery I am unfamiliar with.
 I have not seen this magic on Tyrra in my lifecycle, but I am familiar with its origins.
 Do not engage them alone!
 There are 6 powerful ones and then lesser ones.
 I have killed as many as I physically and spiritually can, but we need outside help.
 The Order is mobilizing to fight but we need more time.
 Rise up and we will join you.
-You are not alone Stonewood
+You are not alone Stonewood.

-  Your Friend in the darkness   ~Kane
+  Your Friend in the Darkness ~ Kane
 ---